-A Comprehensive Guide To End-of-Year Giving
+A Comprehensive Guide to Year-End Giving

 Once we hit November and we’ve gotten through Halloween, Daylight Savings Time, and the first frost, it’s officially the holiday season – and for nonprofits, that means it’s also time for year-end giving campaigns.

 Nonprofits receive 50% of their annual donations between October and December.
 Why is year-end giving such a big deal?
 The reason is twofold: first, it makes sense to align with the holidays, a time of generosity and giving back.
+It’s marketable, it’s ripe for good storytelling, and can ease the process of coming up with a fresh campaign concept.

 Second, year-end giving gives nonprofits an opportunity to use a big chunk of their resources to meet their annual fundraising goals, and it gives donors a last chance to get a tax-deductible gift out the door.